Rural Housing Service, USDA.

 Reimbursement of Losses: Any losses will be split on a pro-rata basis between the lender and the RHS from the first dollar lost.

 Interest Rate: RHS will accept the best rate negotiated between the lender and prospective borrower.
-The lender is not required to provide the interest rate in the response.
-When applying for interest credit, the lender must provide the basis points over the Long Term Monthly AFR that it will use to calculate the loan note's interest rate.
+The lender is not required to provide the interest rate in the response unless applying for interest credit.
 The interest rate must be fixed over the term of the loan.

 Interest Credit: For at least 20 percent of the loans made during each fiscal year, the Agency will provide assistance in the form of interest credit, to the extent necessary to reduce the agreed-upon rate of interest to the Long Term Monthly Applicable Federal Rate (AFR) as such term is used in section 42(I)(2)(D) of the Internal Revenue Code of 1986, 26 U.S.C.
 7805, Sec.
 1.42-1T.
-The interest credit will be paid in accordance with HB-1-3565 4.10 D. If 20 percent of the loans have not received interest credit by April 27, 2007, then RHS will award interest credit to those loans that initially requested interest credit and have the highest interest credit priority score until at least 20 percent of the loans have received interest credit.
+The interest credit will be paid following the January 1st of the year in which the project has reached occupancy standards, and the permanent loan note guarantee is issued.
+If 20 percent of the loans have not received interest credit by June 16, 2006, then RHS will award interest credit to those loans that initially requested interest credit and have the highest interest credit priority score until at least 20 percent of the loans have received interest credit.
 Requests for interest credit must be made in the response.
-Lenders are not permitted to make requests for interest credit after Start Printed Page 8342the selection process has taken place.
 When interest credit assistance is requested, lenders must state in the response the maximum basis points above the Long Term Monthly AFR that will be used to calculate the interest rate.
-Priority points will be awarded to only to those responses submitting proposed interest rates equal to or less than 250 basis points above the Long Term Monthly AFR.
-Any response submitted that exceeds 250 basis points above the Long Term Monthly AFR will receive a deduction of 20 points from its Priority Score (refer to “Scoring the Priority Criteria for Selection of Projects” section of this Notice).
-A total of 30 points will be deducted from the Priority Score of any response submitted that is 300 basis points or more above the Long Term Monthly AFR.
+Priority points will be given for basis points equal to or less than 250 above the Long Term Monthly AFR.
+Lenders are not permitted to make requests for interest credit after the selection process has taken place.

-Due to limited funding, and in order to distribute interest credit assistance as broadly as possible and minimize program costs, the Agency has decided to limit the interest credit to $1.5 million per loan.
+Due to limited funding and in order to distribute interest credit assistance as broadly as possible, the Agency has decided to limit the interest credit to $1.5 million per loan.
 For example, if an eligible request were made for interest credit on a loan of $2.5 million, up to $1.5 million of the loan would receive interest credit.
 Interest credit is not available for construction loans.
 Interest credit is only available for permanent loans.
 Lenders with projects that are viable with or without interest credit are encouraged to submit a response reflecting financial and market feasibility under both funding options.
 Responses requesting consideration under both options will not affect interest credit selection.
-Due to limited interest credit funds and the responsibility of RHS to target and give priority to rural areas most in need, responses requesting interest credit must score a minimum of 55 points under the criteria established in this Notice.
+Due to limited interest credit funds and the responsibility of RHS to target and give priority to rural areas most in need, responses requesting interest credit must score a minimum of 55 points under the criteria established in this NOFA.
+In the event of ties, selection between responses will be by lot.

 (1) Initial guarantee fee.
 The Agency will charge an initial guarantee fee equal to one percent of the guarantee amount.
-For purposes of calculating this fee, the guarantee amount is the product of the percentage of the guarantee times the initial principal amount of the guaranteed loan.
+For purposes of calculating this fee, the guarantee amount is the product of the percentage of the guarantee times the Start Printed Page 4562initial principal amount of the guaranteed loan.

 (2) Annual guarantee fee.
 An annual guarantee fee of at least 50 basis points (one-half percent) of the outstanding principal amount of the loan as of December 31 will be charged each year or portion of a year that the guarantee is in effect.